 We follow a semester academic calendar, offering classes September through August, exclusively on weekends.
 Classes typically meet every other weekend with some back-to-back weekends.

 Classes meet in four-hour blocks on Friday evenings from 6 to 10 p.m., Saturday mornings from 8 a.m. to 12 p.m., and Saturday afternoons from 1 to 5 p.m.
-Each class meets for eight sessions in a given semester and four to eight sessions in a given summer term (May-August).
+Each class meets on campus for eight sessions in a given semester and four to eight sessions in a given summer term (May-August).
 There is also an expectation that students engage in hybrid learning activities between on-campus class sessions.
 Hybrid learning is a combination of face-to-face class sessions and online/experiential learning.

 Course Load and Time to Completion

 Full-time Foundation students enroll in two to four courses per semester and summer 1 term (May-June), totaling two years.
 Part-time Foundation students enroll in one to three courses per semester and summer 1 term (May-June), totaling four years.
 Advanced Standing students enroll full-time, totaling thirteen months.
 All students must complete the MSW degree in no more than 4 years following matriculation.

 MSW courses range from 2 to 4 credits.
 Foundation Multicultural Clinical Practice (MCCP) students complete 61 credits; Foundation Multicultural Macro Practice (MCMP) students complete 60 credits.
 Advanced Standing Multicultural Clinical Practice (MCCP) students complete 41 credits; Advanced Standing Multicultural Macro Practice (MCMP) students complete 40 credits.